How COVID-19 is Impacting the Media: Canceled Events, Journalists Working from Home, More

 In response to the quick-moving news surrounding the pandemic, many outlets have launched newsletters and podcasts to keep readers updated.

-Organizations around the globe also are announcing how the coronavirus is impacting their supply chains, work from home policies, projected revenues, and more.
+Organizations are also sharing how the coronavirus is impacting their supply chains, work from home policies, projected revenues, and more.

 - New Study Finds Federal Agencies And Health Organizations Rank As Top COVID-19 Sources For Businesses